11.80 REINFORCED CONCRETE CULVERTS

 11.84 BOX CULVERT BELL JOINTS

-Reinforced box culverts are designed with bell joints when the anticipated settlement exceeds 150 mm (6 inches) or where large fills will be placed over the culvert.
+Reinforced box culverts are designed with bell joints when the anticipated settlement exceeds 6 inches or where large fills will be placed over the culvert.
 The bell joints are designed to provide for movement at the joint without opening the joint to soil infiltration.
 Since movement resulting from settlement is expected to occur at the bell joint locations it is very important that the bell joints be constructed correctly to ensure that they do not crack under stresses developed during settlement.

 11.85 GUIDELINES FOR INSPECTION OF PRECAST CONCRETE BOX CULVERTS